-(Signature(s) of stockholder(s))

-When signing as attorney, executor, administrator, trustee or guardian, please give title.
-Each joint owner is request to sign.
-If a corporation or partnership, please sign by an authorized officer or partner.
-Please sign in the same manner as your certificate(s) is (are) registered.
+(Signature(s) of stockholder(s)) gi pl Then signing as attomey, executor, administrator, trustee or guardian, please ive title.
+Each joint owner is requested to sign.
+If a corporation or partnership lease sign by an authorized officer or partner.
+Please sign in the same lanner as your certificate(s) is (are) registered.
+Please complete, date, sign and return this proxy in the envelope provided.